-Appointing a language assistant is similar to appointing a member of staff, there are various HR and administrative tasks that need to be completed to ensure they transition well into your school and local community.
+Appointing a language assistant is similar to appointing a member of staff, there are various HR and administrative tasks that need to be completed to ensure they transition well into your institution and local community.

 Before the language assistant arrives